jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 #### Classpaths

-`JkClasspath` allows to construct class-paths and perform queries or get string representations.
+`JkClasspath` allows to construct class-paths and perform queries via classpath scanning.
-For example, the follow creates a classpath taking in account all jar under the __extraLibs__ folder, then returns the first one containing the `my.SearchedClass` class.
+The following code creates a classpath taking in account all jar under the __extraLibs__ folder, then returns the first one containing the `my.SearchedClass` class.

 ```
 File jar = JkClasspath.of(lib1, lb2, lib3).getEntryContainingClass("my.SearchedClass");
 ```

-#### Class Loarders
+#### Class Loaders

 `JkClassloader` allows to get or construct class-loaders then scan the class-path or invoke methods within.

-For example, the follow get the current class loader and loads every class having a package starting by `com.mypack`
+This is how to get the current class loader and loads every class having a package starting by `com.mypack`

 ```
 JkClassLoader.current().loadClasses("com/mypack/**/*");